-Please don’t leave Isla de Vieques without taking a tour of this magnificent and magical natural wonder.
+Don’t leave Isla de Vieques without taking a tour of this magnificent and magical natural wonder.
 It will be a magical, priceless memory to remember for a lifetime.
-It is best experienced during a “New Moon” phase, so we’ve included an interactive moon phase calendar below to help you plan your trip accordingly.
-In the waters of Mosquito Bay there are organisms named Pyrodinium bahamense, Dinoflagellates (dinos).
+The bio bay is best experienced during a “New Moon” phase, so we’ve included an interactive moon phase calendar below to help you plan your trip accordingly.
+In the waters of Mosquito Bay, there are organisms named Pyrodinium bahamense, Dinoflagellates (dinos).
 These “dinos” are responsible for this amazing natural phenomenon.
 When the “dinos” come into contact with another organism or shaken they produce a bright burst of blue light.

 The second brightest is Laguna Grande in Fajardo, and the least bright is in La Parguera in the town of Lajas due to tourist exploitation and poor conservation efforts.
 If you make it to Porta del Sol (west coast), we do encourage you to visit La Parguera’s Bio Bay, but instead of taking the boat trip, book a kayaking trip, they will take you to spots where boats can reach and the bioluminescence is brighter.

 Following are a few videos to give you an idea of the phenomenon…but you have to be here to experience it, it is magic.